epayaslii/carDD_Yolov8/docs/USAGE.md

 A: JPG, JPEG, PNG, BMP, TIFF, WEBP

 **Q: Can I use videos?**
-A: Yes, but you need to extract frames first or modify the code
+A: Yes, but you need to extract frames first

 **Q: How accurate is the model?**
-A: Accuracy depends on image quality and damage visibility.
-Test with your specific use case.
+A: Accuracy depends on image quality and damage visibility

 **Q: Can I train on my own data?**
 A: Yes!
 See the Training section in README.md

----

-For more examples, check the [examples/](../examples/) folder.